wso2-attic/vagrant-apim/APIM-Micro-gateway-with-Analytics/README.md

 ```
 ## Note

-After deploying an API, it is required to restart the API-Micro-gateway box
+If you make any changes to the APIs or throttling policies, it is required to restart the API-Micro-gateway machine.

 ```
     vagrant halt wso2am-micro-gateway